harvard-lil/stacklife/README.md

 ### PHP and the web server

-ShelfLife is written in PHP.
+StackLife is written in PHP.
 PHP 5.3 or later is recommended.

-Serving up ShelfLife in [Apache](http://httpd.apache.org/) is probably the easiest way to get started.
-ShelfLife relies on rewrite rules in .htaccess.
+Serving up StackLife in [Apache](http://httpd.apache.org/) is probably the easiest way to get started.
+StackLife relies on rewrite rules in .htaccess.
 Be sure you're allowing for .htaccess in your httpd configuration and that you have mod_php and mod_rewrite installed.

 ### Installation

-Use the git clone command to get the latest version of ShelfLife:
+Use the git clone command to get the latest version of StackLife:

-    git clone git://github.com/harvard-lil/shelflife.git
+    git clone git://github.com/harvard-lil/stacklife.git

 ### Supporting MySQL database

-ShelfLife requires a supporting database called 'sl' that has two tables.
+StackLife requires a supporting database called 'sl' that has two tables.

     CREATE TABLE sl_test (id mediumint(11) NOT NULL AUTO_INCREMENT, item_id varchar(255) NOT NULL, tag varchar(255) NOT NULL, PRIMARY KEY (id));
     CREATE TABLE sl_also_viewed (id mediumint(11) NOT NULL AUTO_INCREMENT, book_one varchar(256) NOT NULL, book_two varchar(256) NOT NULL, PRIMARY KEY (id));